 A core problem in artificial intelligence is to capture, in machine-usable form, the collection of information that an ordinary person would have, known as commonsense knowledge.
 This background knowledge is crucial for solving many difficult, ambiguous natural language problems in co-reference resolution and question answering, as well as the creation of other reasoning machines.
 We focus here on learning hypernym ontologies (hierarchical and partially-ordered structures describing “is-a” relations, including (a) lexical entailment, e.g. a poodle is a dog, is a mammal, is an animal, and (b) phrasal concept entailment, e.g. “a night out dancing” is a “good date”).
 In this project we will work to gather and integrate large-scale data from both pre-existing sources (such as ConceptNet), and solicit additional input by crowd sourcing.
 We will implement and experiment with multiple recent and novel methods for learning embeddings representing partial orderings, such as order embeddings (Vendrov et al, ICLR 2015), and probabilistic alternatives capable of representing conditional probabilities, all implemented in TensorFlow.
-Student team members should be familiar with TensorFlow and embedding methods; experience in crowd sourcing is also a plus.

-In this project, we'll examine the use of machine learning methods to automate one of the first steps in the manuscript processing pipeline.
+This project examines the use of machine learning methods to automate one of the first steps in the manuscript processing pipeline.
 The task involves parsing and segmenting citation strings from the reference section of manuscripts into multiple fine-grained entities including authors, title, venue, address, publisher, editor etc. We'll explore the use of advanced machine learning methods including dilated CNNs and biLSTM-CRFs for this task, and also explore the use of constraints and hierarchical information in the entities to boost the performance of the tagging system.
 We will use the UMass Citation Extraction data set (http://www.iesl.cs.umass.edu/data/umasscitationfield) to train the machine learning models.

 In this project, we will examine the use of machine learning methods to automate annotating portions of text with a specific UMLS entity.
 We will provide a set of ~4300 documents whose text (comprising the Title and Abstract for each document) has been manually annotated by experts.
 As part of this project, we will evaluate 3 machine learning methods: (i) TaggerOne (Leaman et al, Bioinformatics 2016), which is a rich-feature based semi-Markov model with perceptron-based training; (ii) A Bidirectional LSTM neural network, and (iii) a Transformer self-attention module based neural network as used in (Pat Verga et al., AKBC 2017).
 The goal is to do the segmentation and mention recognition, and the linking to a specific UMLS entity, as a joint task.
 The main challenge is that UMLS consists of a large number of entities, organized in a heterarchy (i.e. a DAG), and we want to give partial credit for being ‘close’.
 The code for TaggerOne is publicly available, and the student working on the TaggerOne stream will need to be well versed in Java.
 The other two streams should use Python and your favorite Neural Network library (TensorFlow, Theano (or Keras), or PyTorch).
-The code implementing the model for the 3rd stream should be available from Pat Verga at IESL, UMASS.
-Students should have a good understanding of the problems of Named Entity Recognition and Linking, CRF and Perceptron based models, and Neural Network models for text and NLP.

 In this project, we will build classifiers to identify what type of evidence to assign to a Gene Ontology (GO) annotation.
 The GO knowledge base provides hundreds-of-thousands of annotations with evidence codes and links to the papers in which the annotation's evidence appears.
 Can we learn a classifier that identifies the appropriate evidence code for an annotation, given the features extracted from the annotation, and its paper?
 Features such as the authors, the venues, the methods employed and text surrounding mentions of concepts in the annotations might provide clues.
 More sophisticated features based on citation counts could help further.